untoldengine/UntoldEngine/scripts/untold-blender-addon/README.md

   Exposure/Gamma into a color-grading LUT so Untold can closely reproduce Blender's color management, including Filmic/AgX highlight compression.
 - `Color LUT Size`: grid size (N) for the NxNxN color-grading LUT.
+- `Color Grade LUT`: path to an externally-authored standard `.cube` 3D LUT to stage and apply as a post-tonemap creative grade.
+Unlike `Bake Color Management`, nothing is rendered from Blender — the `.cube` is copied as-is and loaded directly by the engine, composing with (not replacing) the tonemap or `Bake Color Management` bake.
 - `Compress Textures`: convert staged textures to engine-native `.utex` files and patch the exported `.untold` references.